 We happen to know a thing or two.

 Even we have to admit, how someone actually came up with halva is mystifying.
 We're shocked this individual didn't give up, throw in the tahini-towel, and make a sandwich instead.

 In the case of our halva, the primary ingredient is sesame seeds.
-When milled into a paste, this is known, transliterated, as tahini, and friends, tahini is darn good stuff.
-Tasty, nutritious, and just a really good time.
-If you're not familiar, now is a very good time to get familiar, as our halva contains tons of it.
+When milled into a butter, this is known, transliterated, as tahini, and people of the internet, tahini is good stuff.
+Delicious and nutritious, if you're not familiar, now is a very good time to get familiar, as our halva contains tons of it.